sustglobal/dev-center/jekyll/explorer.md

 Developers are encouraged to integrate with Climate Explorer through the API.
 Please read the [Climate Explorer API Guide](./api.html) to learn about these capabilities.

-Climate Explorer is currently in beta and will be generally available in mid 2022.
 If you do not yet have a Climate Explorer account, please contact [sales@sustglobal.com](mailto:sales@sustglobal.com).

 # Introductory Video